MutsFM/computercraft/elevator-inc/README.md

 # Quick Start Guide Software
 ### Controller Computer
-The back of your controller computer needs to either placed against a block against which in turn the elevator track is placed.
-Alternatively, the elevator track needs to be placed against the back of the controller computer.</br>
+The back of your controller computer needs to be placed against a block against which in turn the elevator track is placed on at the other side.
+Alternatively, the elevator track can be placed against the back of the controller computer.</br>
 </br>
 On your controller computer, you need to install the startup-c and floorcontroller programmes.
 You need to title the startup-c programme as startup.
 You need to replace "Floor1" in lines 9 and 18 of the floorcontroller programme with the corresponding floor number, e.g. "Floor6".
 Note that groundfloor should be entered as "Floor0".</br>
 ### Touchscreen Computer
 The touchscreen computer requires a 2 wide, 3 high construction of monitors, to be placed on the right side of the touchscreen computer.</br>
 </br>
 On your touchscreen computer, you need to install the startup-t and touchscreen programmes.
 You need to title the startup-t programme as startup.
 You need to replace "Floor1" in the line on the cart request in the listen function in the touchscreen programme with the corresponding floor number, e.g. "Floor6".
+This line is located near the bottom of the script.
 Note that the groundfloor should be entered as "Floor0".</br>
 </br>
 **NOTE:** The touchscreen programme in this repository is for a 7 floor building, however in the folder "ts" you can find additional touchscreen programmes for buildings with more floors.
 The number behind "touchscreen" indicates for how many floors that programme is designed.
 For example, touchscreen20n is designed for a building with 20 floors with a numpad design rather than the original design.
 You however need to title these programmes as **touchscreen** on your computer in Minecraft, in order for the system to work.
 If the exact amount of floors for your building is not covered, it is advised to select the first higher numbered touchscreen, and then delete the non-required floors from both the screen and listen functions, using the computer in Minecraft.</br>
 </br>